Camping on the Festival Grounds

 I don't want to camp!

 That’s OK!
 We are 45 minutes away in either direction from Portland Maine, and North Conway New Hampshire, which have plenty of hotels.
-Please click here for a list of other hotels, bed and breakfasts, cabins, Air Bnb sites, etc. in the area.
+The Midway Motel, The Cornish Inn, and the Cottages at Oak Hill Farm are also a 10 minute or less drive from the grounds, but they sell out very quickly!

 Day tickets are available online, or at the gate, and there is ample parking onsite.
 Please do NOT bring your dog if you are coming for the day, as dogs cannot be in the concert area.